Advisory Circular (AC) No. 401-004

 - The IPC is an event for meeting the instrument rating recency requirements set out in Global Exemption NCR-040-2015 and subsection 401.05(3) of the Canadian Aviation Regulations (CARs).

-- All holders of Instrument Ratings may meet the recency requirements for their rating by means of an IPC.
+- All holders of Instrument Ratings may meet the recency requirements for their instrument rating by means of an IPC.